MrLaki5/QT-Gstreamer-application/README.md

-## GUI-application
+## QT-Gstreamer-application
-Simple QT GUI application that is used as example of how to create QT application with cmake
+Simple QT application with Gstreamer camera capture pipeline that is used as example of how to create QT-Gstreamer application with cmake

 ### Requirements:
 ``` bash